 - Are interested in a specific vocation that requires training, certification, or trade school such as culinary arts, nursing, graphic design, veterinary tech, etc.

-Spruce’s Career and Education Development (CED) Coordinator works with each resident to assess their goals and previous school experiences, and those who are interested in making academic progress or “practicing” the skills of managing their mental health while taking classes.
+Spruce’s Career and Education Development (CED) Coordinator works with each resident to assess their goals and previous school experiences, and makes specific plans with those who are interested in making academic progress or “practicing” the skills of managing their mental health while taking classes.
 The CED Coordinator will help residents develop and implement an individualized education plan that works within our treatment model and sets the resident up for success.